 Every summer our family enjoys foraging chanterelle mushrooms.
 They are abundant in Missouri, easy to spot, have a delicious fruity taste and few lookalikes.
 Join us on or adventures in the woods.
+Plus, find below a delicious Bacon Sourdough Pizza recipe using these delicious mushrooms.

 Every summer we bust out our Missouri Mushroom field guide and hit the woods in search of some of our favorite wild edibles.
 Most people in our area seek out the morel mushroom that can be found in early spring, but it seems like few look for the more obscure varieties.